MarioMingarro/SppTrend/README.md

 ![Estrategias](title.png)

-`SppTrend` is an R package that provides a methodology to analyze trends in species occurrence data over time, with a particular focus on the influence of environmental factors such as temperature.
-This package facilitates the derivation of explanatory hypotheses about the effects of distribution changes in species assemblages, based on historical presence data that includes temporal and geographic information.
+The R package `SppTrend` provides a methodology to analyze how species occurrence changes over time, particularly in relation to environmental factors like temperature.
+It helps researchers develop explanatory hypotheses about the impact of environmental shifts on species assemblages by analyzing historical presence data that includes temporal and geographic information.

 ## Installation